Noninvertible symmetry and topological holography for modulated SPT in one dimension: Dipole symmetry

 This operator already commutes with the bulk stabilizers and plays the role of a charge operator at each site $i_x$ in the effective (1+1)D theory.
 The Wilson loop operators extended along the $x$-axis that commute non-trivially with $W^{(e)}_{i_x }$ are

-They serve as the charge and dipole symmetry operators of the effective (1+1)D system, respectively~\footnote{Alternatively, one may interpret the Wilson loop operators along the $x$-axis—when not expressible as products of boundary stabilizers—as symmetry operators of the effective (1+1)D system.}.
-All three Wilson loop operators are depicted in Fig.~\ref{fig:dhol}(b).
-The commutation relations among $W^{(e)}_{i_x}$, $g_c^{(e)}$ and $g_d^{(e)}$ are recovered by identifying them with effective Pauli operators $(\bar{X}_j , \bar{Z}_j )$
+They serve as the charge and dipole symmetry operators of the effective (1+1)D system, respectively~\footnote{Alternatively, one may interpret the Wilson loop operators along the $x$-axis-when not expressible as products of boundary stabilizers-as symmetry operators of the effective (1+1)D system.}.
+The significance of translational symmetry in the holography picture is evident from the structure of $g_d^{(e)}$ given in \eqref{Wilson-operators-for-dipoles} which undergoes a nontrivial transformation under the action of the translation operation.